 The “why” is more difficult to find out, but worth the effort.
-Your customers may say they wish your marketing emails were more helpful and less about selling, and that is something you can fix.
+You may need to do some personal, one-on-one outreach to find out the specifics.
+For example, your customers may say they wish your marketing emails were more helpful and less about selling, and that is something you can fix.
 If they thought you called too much or not enough, you can work with that.

 With the answers to these questions and other information like whether these clients have provided you testimonials, sent you referrals, and engaged with your marketing communications, you’ll have a list of your loyal customers.

-How do I get loyal customers to help my referral business?
+How do I activate my loyal customers to help my referral business?